TobiOlajumoke/Poshem_AzureDevOps_Project/README.md

 ## Task 7
-Set the Terraform Backends and Provider and Provision an Azure App Service Plan,
+Set the Terraform Backends and Provider and Provision an Azure App Service Plan
 An Azure App Service,
 An Azure App Service for container,
 Azure Container Registry,